 Best Practices for Parcel Returns

 You may have the best product on the online market, but how can you entice shoppers to buy it?
 It's no longer enough to offer a competitive price and convenient shipping.
 For 61% of online consumers, whether you offer a consumer-friendly return policy can be the deciding factor on where they spend their money.
-And 73% of consumers consider their returns experience before deciding whether to shop again at that store.
+And 73% of consumers consider their customer returns experience before deciding whether to shop again at that store.

 A positive returns experience is a major consideration for business sales, too: 43% of small businesses are more likely to make a purchase at online stores that have a better return policy.

-Using parcel returns to your business advantage
+Using a parcel returns service to your business advantage

 Some online companies use their return policy as a competitive edge.
 Following the theory that customers who are freer to make returns are inclined to make additional purchases, the companies encourage shoppers to buy multiple items for comparison.

-Returns and exchanges also provide another customer touchpoint.
+Customer returns and exchanges also provide another customer touchpoint.
 Offering suggestions for a replacement item can create additional sales.
 You might personalize exchanges by including a thank-you note in the outbound package.
 In cases of shopping cart abandonment, promoting the company's return policy in a cart recovery email may successfully change a shopper's mind.

 On the flip side, you may gain product insight with every returned item.
 If a customer was unhappy with color options or how something fit, or if it was defective or of poor quality, you can take the feedback into consideration during product development.
 After all, the greater the customers' satisfaction, the fewer the returns.